What to Eat at the Mall When You Want Something That’s Actually Healthy

 For the uninitiated, Panda Express is one of those places where you go through a buffet line of sorts, ordering sides and main meals.
-Fret not, though, because Jennifer Glockner, RDN and creator of Teddy Tries a Veggie, is going to walk you through the entire line.
-First, a word of caution: The serving sizes at Panda Express are larger than recommended portions, she says.
-"You may want to share with a friend or family member or take leftovers home," she says.
+Fret not, though, because Jennifer Glockner, RDN and author of Teddy Tries a Veggie, is going to walk you through the entire line.
+First, a word of caution: The serving sizes at Panda Express are larger than the recommended portions, she says.
+“You may want to share with a friend or family member or take leftovers home,” she says.

-Eat This: Starting with the appetizers, your best possible option is the Pan-Seared Chicken Potsticker.
+Starting with the appetizers, your best possible option is the Pan-Seared Chicken Potsticker.
 It contains chicken, cabbage, and onions.
 You may want to eat the filling and limit some of the dough, Glockner suggests.
 These potstickers have 160 calories, 6 grams total fat, 1.5 grams saturated fat, 250 milligrams of sodium, 2 grams sugar, 6 grams protein.

 Moving along to the sides, your best option is the Mixed Veggies, which has just 80 calories.
 But be on sodium-watch: They’ve got 540 milligrams.
 “Veggies contain vitamins, minerals, antioxidants, and fiber.
 This dish has 3 grams of fiber, which will keep you full longer,” she says.
 If you’re looking for a grain, choose the Steamed Brown Rice, but get just half of a serving, she suggests.
 “A regular serving is 1/2 cup but Panda Express serves 10.5 ounces, which is a little more than a cup,” she says.
 “Steamed brown rice has more fiber and protein than the steamed white rice, which has no fiber at all,” Glockner says.
 “The fiber will keep you full longer.”